apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 * `drill-conf`
   Opens the Drill shell using the connection string to ZooKeeper nodes specified in `drill-override.conf` in `<installation directory>/conf`.
 * `drill-localhost`
   Opens the Drill shell using a connection to the ZooKeeper running on the local host.

+**Note:** As of Drill 1.12, users must enter a username to issue queries through curl commands if user impersonation is enabled and authentication is disabled.
+See [REST API]({{site.baseurl}}/docs/submitting-queries-from-the-rest-api-when-impersonation-is-enabled-and-authentication-is-disabled/) for more information.

 The [Drill prompt]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/#about-the-drill-prompt) appears when you start the Drill shell.